itsjesushx/TheSushiRoles/README.md

 |----------|:-------------:|
 | Lawyer Spawn Chance | -
 | Chance That The Lawyer Is Prosecutor | -
-| Lawyer/Prosecutor Vision | Pursuer has normal vision
+| Lawyer/Prosecutor Vision | Survivor has normal vision
 | Lawyer/Prosecutor Knows Target Role | -
 | Lawyer/Prosecutor Can Call Emergency Meeting | -
 | Lawyer Target Can Be The Jester | -